 Some of the factors are not within our ability to change.
 Such as the structure and function of our blood vessels and genetics.

-But other elements are can definitely be influences by our behaviour.
+But other elements can definitely be influenced by our behaviour.
 Whilst we know that they are within our realms of control it isn’t always easy to do what is best for you.